brownie-coding/brownie-coding.github.io/badge4.md

      <p>After clicking on "Choose A Sprite" start typing in the search box to find either a Ball or your own shape.</p>

    7. Pick a Paddle Sprite
-     <p>After clicking on "Choose A Sprite" start typing in the search box to find either a Ball or your own shape.</p>
+     <p>After clicking on "Choose A Sprite" start typing in the search box to find either a Paddle or your own shape.</p>

 </details>